DangerCove/dangercove.com/source/_posts/2013-03-29-coucou-for-web-developers.markdown

 * click publish and you're set!

 <div class="thumbnail">
-{% img /images/adventures/coucou/screenshots/coucou-newservice.jpg "Add a new service" %}
+{% img /images/adventures/coucou/screenshots/coucou-newservice.jpg Add a new service %}
 <div class="caption">
 Add a new service
 </div>
 </div>

 <div class="thumbnail">
-{% img /images/adventures/coucou/screenshots/coucou-rails.jpg "Find a custom service" %}
+{% img /images/adventures/coucou/screenshots/coucou-rails.jpg Find a custom service %}
 <div class="caption">
 Your service is now visible for anyone using coucou, or any other Bonjour compatible app
 </div>